Camberwick Green, Trumpton and Chigley

 Some got no number plate at all ....
 Some got a personalised one like Farmer Jonathon Bell (JB1) ....
 And some got almost what we'd call normal,like Mr.Carraway.

-Short of both time and money,the production team re-used materials where it was thought no-one would notice (or care).
+Short of both time and money,the production team re-used materials where it was thought no-one would either notice or care.

 Which was not only perfectly sensible but pretty well-executed too.